pangers/Intelligence-iOS-Framework/Examples/CocoaPods/Swift/Intelligence/Pods/IntelligenceSDK/README.md

 3. "client_id" (String): Can be found on your configured Application.
 2. "application_id" (Integer): Can be found on your configured Application.
 4. "project_id" (Integer): Can be seen in the URL when you're on the Dashboard.
-5. "region" (String): "US", "EU", "AU" or "SG"
-6. "company_id" (Integer): Can be obtained from the Dashboard.
-7. "sdk_user_role" (Integer): ID of SDK user role you have configured.
-This allows permission to use the SDK, so please ensure it is configured correctly.

 As an example, your configuration file should look something like: